 It has to be about more than a moment, or we are stuck in the content only zone (at best).

-We’ve built New York style bagel shops, set up and run a “Ricetaurant” (where the clue is in the name), delivered vegetarian cooking masterclasses, and fuelled fitness and vitamin workshops.
-And in every case the talkability and the noise around the brand owners has been significant.
+We’ve built New York style bagel shops, set up and run a “Ricetaurant” (where the clue is in the name), delivered vegetarian cooking masterclasses, and fuelled fitness and vitamin workshops to showcase a breakthrough new direction product for a well-established brand name .